Happy Holidays East Central Electric Member!

 Before the winter weather rolls in, we want to help you get prepared with tips and tricks to save money and stay safe.
 The topics covered on this page include: preparing your home for cold weather, easy energy savers, electrical fire prevention, winter weather preparedness, and children's activities.
 Enjoy!

-Weatherization and routine check-ups for your home heating systems can be a small price to pay now to avoid skyrocketing electrical bills later on.
+Weatherization and routine check-ups for your home heating systems can be a small price to pay now to avoid large electric bills later on.
 All of the following tips come from the U.S. Department of Energy's Energy Saver Program.

 Heating Systems

-Heating your home uses more energy and costs more money than any other system in your home -- typically making up about 29% of your utility bill.
+Heating your home uses more energy than any other electrical system, making up about 29% of your utility bill.

-Select energy-efficient products when you buy new heating equipment.
-Your contractor should be able to give you energy fact sheets for different types, models, and designs to help you compare energy usage.
-See the efficiency standards for information on minimum ratings, and look for the ENERGY STAR when purchasing new products.
+When buying new heating equipment, select energy-efficient products.
+The store or contractor should be able to give you energy fact sheets for different types, models, and designs to help you compare energy use.
+Look for the blue ENERGY STAR when purchasing new products.

 Weatherization

-If you're more into the Do-It-Yourself style of home maintenance, the U.S. Department of Energy has helpful DIY Weatherization Guides on a variety of topics, including:
+If you're more into a Do-It-Yourself style of home maintenance, the U.S. Department of Energy has helpful DIY Weatherization Guides on a variety of topics, including:

 Winter Electrical Hazard Prevention